takenet/blip-docs/source/includes/en/extensions/event-track.md

 | to     | **postmaster@analytics.msging.net** |

 The command's properties `resource` and `method` can change according of the feature.
-An event track document passed as a document `resource` has the following properties:
+An event track object passed as a document `resource` has the following properties:

 | Property     | Description                                                        | Example |
 |--------------|--------------------------------------------------------------------|---------|